William Stafford Parsons

 Requirements

-POSIX-compatible system with conformance to POSIX.1-2001, POSIX.1-2008 and SUSv2.
+It requires a POSIX-compatible system with adherence to POSIX.1-2001, POSIX.1-2008 and SUSv2.

 Explanation